-Nonetheless, a student will not be considered a student presumed to have a disability for discipline purposes if notwithstanding the district's receipt of information supporting a claim that it had knowledge the student has a disability, removal, the district will conduct an expedited evaluation of the student in accordance with applicable law and regulations.
-Until the expedited evaluation is completed, the student shall remain in the educational placement determined by the district which can include suspension.
+Nonetheless, a student will not be considered a student presumed to have a disability for discipline purposes if notwithstanding the district's receipt of information supporting a claim that it had knowledge the student has a disability,

 - 1. The student's parent has not allowed an evaluation of the student; or - 2.
 The student's parent has refused services; or - 3.
 The District conducted an evaluation of the student and determined that the student is not a student with a disability.